buildbuddy-io/buildbuddy/website/blog/buck2.md

 ## Update (2023-06-15)

-Shortly after this blog was released, [Tobias Werth](https://github.com/meisterT) from Bazel team pointed out to me that the Bazel setup was not the most optimized.
+Shortly after this blog post was released, [Tobias Werth](https://github.com/meisterT) from the Bazel team pointed out to me that the Bazel setup was not the most optimized.

-In particular, instead of using the `tools` attribute in Bazel's `genrule`, I should have used `srcs` attribute instead.
+In particular, instead of using the `tools` attribute in Bazel's `genrule`, I should have used `srcs` instead.

 ```diff
 --- a/BUILD.bazel